maltn/malteInventory/README.md

 ![Drop](https://i.imgur.com/v2Thoo6.jpg)

-*Dropping items are stored in tables locally which with alot of items dropped could cause lag, might be smart to add a limit or delete items when they have been untouched for too long*
+*Dropping items are stored in tables variables which with alot of items dropped could cause lag, might be smart to add a limit or delete items when they have been untouched for too long*

 Using items: